Gruenberg-Kegel graphs: cut groups, rational groups and the Prime Graph Question: The Prime Graph Question for groups

 \textbf{\textit{Proof of \Cref{PrimeGraphCut}.}}\ Since images of \cut\ groups are \cut\ by \Cref{ElementaryDP}, it suffices to give a positive answer to \PQ for all almost simple \cut groups that do not map onto the monster $M$ by the above mentioned reduction \Cref{reduction}.
 The socle of every almost simple \cut\ group is in the list of non-abelian composition factors of \cut\ groups in \cite[Theorem 1.1]{Tre19}. \PQ has a positive answer for all almost simple groups with an alternating socle \cite{BMAn}.
 Furthermore, in \cite[Corollary~1.2]{CM21} an affirmative answer to (PQ) is given for all almost simple groups with sporadic socle other than the O'Nan simple group $O'N$ or the simple monster group $M$.
 However the two almost simple groups $G$ with socle $O'N$ are not \cut because both have an element $g$ of order $19$ and no element of order $9$, see e.g.\ the ATLAS \cite{ATLAS} or its online version \cite{OnlineATLAS} (\url{http://brauer.maths.qmul.ac.uk/Atlas/v3/spor/ON/}) and hence $g$ is not inverse semirational in $G$, by \Cref{PrimePower}.

 It remains to consider almost simple groups with a \cut simple composition factor of Lie type and for that we go through the list of the $16$ composition factors of Lie type in \cite{Tre19}.
+As a matter of fact (PQ) has been proven for all of them.
 In \Cref{Table_PQcut}, each column corresponds to such a composition factor.
 The first row contains the name of the simple group $S$ and the second row gives the structure of the outer automorphism group $\Out(S)$ of $S$ listed from \url{http://brauer.maths.qmul.ac.uk/Atlas/v3}.
 The ATLAS notation is used throughout.
 For example, $S.2_3$ denotes the extension of the non-abelian simple group $S$ which corresponds to the $3$rd conjugacy class of subgroups of $\Out(S)$ of order $2$.
-The last row contains a reference, if it exists, where the Prime Graph Question was answered affirmatively for all groups in the respective column.
-The third and fourth rows contain all the almost simple groups with socle $S$, arranged according to whether they are \cut or not.
-To check the latter, probably the most convenient way is to use the known character tables of these groups, see e.g.\ \cite{GAP4} and the function \verb+IsCutGroup+ included in \Cref{SubsectionRationalCut}.
-For example, calling \texttt{IsCutGroup(CharacterTable("L2(7)"))} one verifies that $L_2(7)$ is \cut, while that $L_2(7).2$ is not \cut can be checked by calling \texttt{IsCutGroup(CharacterTable("L2(7).2"))}.
+The last row contains references where the Prime Graph Question was answered affirmatively for all groups in the respective column. $\Box$